• Skip to primary navigation

 Why you will love this recipe:

 • This low carb steak marinade is full of flavour and will make your steaks so juicy and tender!
-You'll never want to season your steaks any other way again.
+You'll never want to prepare your steaks any other way again.

-• It's a low carb, healthy marinade that can be used for any type of steak including flank steak, skirt steak and more.
+• It's a low carb, healthy marinade that can be used for any type of steak or your favorite cut of beef including flank steak, skirt steak, flat iron steak, steak bites, sirloin steak and more.

 • You could use this keto beef marinade for other meats including pork and chicken too.

-• Besides being keto, this marinade is also gluten free, paleo and Whole30 compliant.
+• Besides being keto, this marinade is also healthy, sugar free, gluten free, paleo and Whole30 compliant.
+It's a great option no matter what your dietary restrictions.

 Key ingredients and substitutions:

-• Avocado oil: One of my favourite cooking oils.
+• Avocado oil: One of my favourite cooking oils it has a nice neutral flavour that is great for making marinades.
 You could also easily swap this for olive oil too.

-• Lime juice: To help give the meat some amazing flavour and help tenderize the meat.
+• Lime juice: Fresh lime juice helps to help give the meat an amazing flavour and the acid from the juice helps tenderize the meat.

-• Coconut aminos: Such a great alternative to soy sauce which is also gluten free and lower in salt.
+• Coconut aminos: This special ingredient is such a great alternative to soy sauce which is also gluten free and lower in salt.
 This could also be swapped for soy sauce or gluten free tamari depending on your dietary needs and restrictions.

 • Herbes de Provence spice blend: One of my favorite spice blends.
 It adds the perfect amount of flavour.